Fialex1212/django-nextjs-quiz/README.md

 7. Ratting system
 8. Login/Sign in pages +
 9. Like system
-10. Take test
+10. Take test +
 11. Quiz tags and description
 12. Searching by tags
 13. Error and success messages +
+14. Create base page for quiz
+15. Stopwatch
+16. Level of quiz

 git add .